Tunisia: Ottoman Tunisia

-French Tunisia (1881–1956)
+French Protectorate of Tunisia (1881–1956)

 In 1869, Tunisia declared itself bankrupt and an international financial commission took control over its economy.
-In 1881, using the pretext of a Tunisian incursion into Algeria, the French invaded with an army of about 36,000 and forced the Bey to agree to the terms of the 1881 Treaty of Bardo (Al Qasr as Sa'id).
+In 1881, using the pretext of a Tunisian incursion into Algeria, the French invaded with an army of about 36,000 and forced the Bey of Tunis, Muhammad III as-Sadiq, to agree to the terms of the 1881 Treaty of Bardo.
 With this treaty, Tunisia was officially made a French protectorate, over the objections of Italy.
-Under French colonization, European settlements in the country were actively encouraged; the number of French colonists grew from 34,000 in 1906 to 144,000 in 1945.
-In 1910 there were 105,000 Italians in Tunisia.
+European settlements in the country were actively encouraged; the number of French colonists grew from 34,000 in 1906 to 144,000 in 1945.
+In 1910 there were also 105,000 Italians in Tunisia.

-During World War II, French Tunisia was ruled by the collaborationist Vichy government located in Metropolitan France.
+During the Second World War, the protectorate of Tunisia was controlled by the collaborationist Vichy government in Metropolitan France.
 The antisemitic Statute on Jews enacted by the Vichy government was also implemented in Vichy-controlled Northwest Africa and other overseas French territories.
-Thus, the persecution, and murder of the Jews from 1940 to 1943 was part of the Holocaust in France.
+Thus, the persecution and murder of the Jews from 1940 to 1943 was part of the Holocaust in France.

 From November 1942 until May 1943, Vichy-controlled Tunisia was occupied by Germany.
 SS Commander Walter Rauff continued to implement the "Final Solution" there.
 From 1942 to 1943, Tunisia was the scene of the Tunisia Campaign, a series of battles between the Axis and Allied forces.
 The battle opened with initial success by the German and Italian forces, but the massive supply and numerical superiority of the Allies led to the Axis surrender on 13 May 1943.
-The six-month campaign of Tunisia's liberation from Axis occupation signalled the end of World War II in Africa.
+The six-month campaign of Tunisia's liberation from Axis occupation signalled the end of the war in Africa.